|

 Genocide: Rwanda and Burundi by Edward Nyankanzi |

-A native of Burundi, Nyankanzi presents the
+native of Burundi, Nyankanzi presents the historical framework surrounding

-two smallest countries, Rwanda and Burundi, where ethnic consciousness
+the genocidal holocaust of Africa's two smallest countries, Rwanda and Burundi,

-was almost nonexistent before German and Belgian colonialism.
+colonialism.
 With reports on the war between the Hutu and Tutsi peoples and the rebellion in the Democratic Republic of Congo (formerly Zaire).
 The author examines genocide from a socio-historical, psychological, and cultural perspective, tracing the practice of ethnic cleansing back to pre-biblical times.
 THIS TITLE IS CURRENTLY OUT-OF-STOCK |

 Reviews About the Author |

-Shame: The Power of Caring by Gershen Kaufman
+Shame: The Power of Caring by Gershen Kaufman |

 Catalog